-On the other hand, cache contains content you have viewed and can be used to reconstruct some of your browsing history.
-Especially for applications that you deleted, some cache is ever used.
-Finally, deleting a large cache saves time and space before making a backup.
+Yet, cache contains content you have viewed and can be used to reconstruct some of your browsing history.
+Especially for applications that you deleted, some cache is never used, so the space is wasted.
+Finally, deleting a large cache saves time and storage space before making a backup.

 Q: Should I delete cookies?

 A: Cookies are not inherently evil or dangerous.
 The following statements are false: